-The project study area for the indirect effects analysis includes additional area beyond the PSA containing these resources that are in some way connected to the area of direct effects of the PSA (Figure 3.15-1).
+The study areas for the indirect effects analysis include additional area beyond the proposed project limits containing these resources that are in some way connected to the area of direct effects of the proposed project limits (Figure 3.15-1).
 The following study areas have been defined for the indirect effects analysis:

-3.15.1.2.1 Communities Indirect Effects Study Area
+3.15.2.2.1 Communities Indirect Effects Study Area

 The proposed project intersects seven communities (Figure 3.15-2).
 These community boundaries were previously developed in the 2016 Community Characterization Report2 and the overall boundary provides a reasonable constraint for the indirect effects analysis.
-These constraints generally follow visible natural or man-made features such as streams, rivers, or major roadways and were developed in conjunction with US Census
+These constraints generally follow visible natural or manmade features such as streams, rivers, or major roadways and were developed in conjunction with US Census Bureau (Census Bureau) tract/block Group boundaries and Transportation Analysis Zone (TAZ) boundaries.
+Therefore, the indirect effects study area for the community resource consists of the overall boundary containing the seven defined communities (Figure 3.15-2):